-The Company has an agreement with the Wallonia region in Southern Belgium to receive a non-dilutive research grant award of up to €3.375m.
-To date, the Company has accessed funding under tranche one of the grant which totals €767,000, of which partial payment was received in the previous reporting period, and the balance received in April 2024.
-The Company expects to apply for the second tranche of funding in 2024.
+The Company has an agreement with the Wallonia region in Southern Belgium to receive a non-dilutive research grant award of up to €4m.
+To date, the Company has accessed funding under tranche one of the grant which totals €767,000, of which partial payment was received in April 2024.
+The Company expects to apply for the next tranche of funding in 2025.

-Additionally, the Company's research with Revatis SA and EXO Biologics is backed by substantial non-diluting and non-reimbursable research grants by the Government of Wallonia in Belgium, of which a combined total of €1.55m is receivable.
+Additionally, the Company's research with Revatis SA and EXO Biologics is supported by substantial non-diluting and non-reimbursable research grants by the Government of Wallonia in Belgium, of which a combined total of €1.55m is receivable.
+Half of the total grant was received by Genflow BE in 2024, and the remaining balance is due to be received in early 2026, subject to working capital requirements.

 Funding for the two research programs, as part of the Wallonia Recovery Plan by the Walloon Government in Belgium, will be disbursed annually to the Company, contingent upon Genflow and its collaborators achieving specific, activity-based milestones.